-By using this notion of lifting bundle morphisms to the jet bundle we can finally formulate the first fundamental requirement of constructive gravity in rigorous fashion. \begin{definition} A Lagrangian field theory described by a second-order Lagrangian $\mathcal{L} : J^2F \rightarrow \Lambda^4 M$ is called diffeomorphism invariant if $\mathcal{L}$ is equivariant w.r.t. the lifted action of $\mathrm{Diff}(M)$ on $J^2F$ and the pullback action on $\Lambda^4M$, i.e., if it holds for all $\phi \in \mathrm{Diff}(M)$ that:
+Using this notion of lifted bundle morphisms we finally formulate the first fundamental requirement of constructive gravity in rigorous fashion. \begin{definition} A Lagrangian field theory described by a second-order Lagrangian $\mathcal{L} \colon J^2F \rightarrow \Lambda^4 M$ is called diffeomorphism invariant if $\mathcal{L}$ is equivariant w.r.t.~the lifted action of $\mathrm{Diff}(M)$ on $J^2F$ and the pullback action on $\Lambda^4M$, i.e., if it holds for all $\phi \in \mathrm{Diff}(M)$ that

 \end{definition}